 The City has partnered with the Federal Emergency Management Agency and Pennsylvania Emergency Management Agency to open the Center City Vaccination Center, located at the Pennsylvania Convention Center (PCC).

-The site has the capacity to vaccinate up to 6,000 Philadelphians per day that have signed up on the Philadelphia COVID-19 Vaccine Interest Form and who walk-up at the Convention Center.
+The site has the capacity to vaccinate up to several thousand Philadelphians per day through appointments or walk-up access.

 How to register for a vaccine appointment